 Japan 2012 - Kyoto Ramen Street

 Probably the most interesting feature in the Kyoto Central Station is the Kyoto Ramen Street.
-Located on the 10th Floor of the station building, the Ramen Street brings together 7 ramen shops from representative regions of Japan under one roof.
-This is a great place if you are a ramen lover, unfortunately my tummy only have room for one serving, and it took me quite a while to decide on which shop to go into.
+Located on the 10th Floor of the station building, Ramen Street brings together 7 ramen shops from representative regions of Japan under one roof.
+This is a great place if you are a ramen lover, unfortunately, my tummy only had room for one serving, and it took me quite a while to decide on which shop to go into.

 Those who like their ramen broth a bit lighter in taste may not like this style.
 This one is all about packing that strong punch to your taste buds.
-The broth is rich and srtong, full of umami flavour - a very satisfying bowl indeed.
-Instead of the usual Chasu - you get thin slices of pork belly which has been stewed in soy sauce and just melt in your mouth.
+The broth is rich and strong, full of umami flavour - a very satisfying bowl indeed.
+Instead of the usual Chasu - you get thin slices of pork belly that had been stewed in soy sauce and just melt in your mouth.
 I saw a lot of patrons crack a raw egg into the broth before tucking in.
-I didn't do the same, but I can guess that the raw egg would probably make the soup more silky in texture.
+I didn't do the same, but I can guess that the raw egg would probably make the soup silkier in texture.
 This was one of the best ramens I had in Japan.